-Let’s work together and create your own Deep Dive Survey…
+Let’s work together and create YOUR Deep Dive Survey…

 The Deep Dive Survey is a key component of the Ask Method as created and taught by master marketer Ryan Levesque and his team…

 It’s something they’ve used to grow million-dollar-plus businesses across a whole host of markets.

-That means if you’re interested in working with me to create, implement and analyse your own Deep Dive Survey that delivers all the insights I outlined earlier:
+So if you’re interested in working with me to create, implement and analyse your own Deep Dive Survey that delivers all the insights I outlined above: